data-apis/array-api/spec/API_specification/creation_functions.md

 -   **dtype**: _Optional\[ &lt;dtype&gt; ]_

     -   output array data type.
+If `dtype` is `None`, the output array data type must be either `float32` or `float64`.
 Default: `None`.

 #### Returns

 -   **out**: _&lt;array&gt;_

     -   an array where all elements are equal to zero, except for the `k`th diagonal, whose values are equal to one.
-TODO: output array data type.

 ### <a name="full" href="#full">#</a> full(shape, fill_value, /, *, dtype=None)